 This post may contain affiliate links.
 Full disclosure here.

 You Have A Chance To Raise Good Humans

-Your number one job as a parent is to raise your little ones to be good human who contribute to society in a positive way.
+Your number one job as a parent is to raise your little ones to be a good human who contributes to society in a positive way.

 This is the hardest thing in the world to do, and you’ll go through so much heartache, and make many mistakes during this time of raising your children, but in the end, when all is said and done and the kids are older, you’ll be pretty darn proud of yourself.